 What Does Red Velvet Cake Taste Like?

 Red velvet cake is the superstar among holiday confections.
-It is an eye-catching and fancy-looking cake, even with the simplest decoration.
-It is simple and unique at the same time, and that’s what makes it stand out.
-It was certain it will become the fav voguish dessert, but many people are still skeptical if it’s worth trying.
-So the question to help you decide if this treat works for you is: What does red velvet cake taste like?
+It is an eye-catching and fancy-looking cake, even with the simplest decorations.
+I love it because it’s simple and unique at the same time, and that’s what makes it stand out.
+For me, it was certain it would become my fav voguish dessert, but many people are still skeptical whether it’s worth trying.
+So I will answer the question to help you decide if this treat works for you: What does red velvet cake taste like?

-When you devour a bite of red velvet cake, you’ll taste the sweetness of vanilla, the tang of buttermilk and cheese frosting, plus base notes of flowery cocoa.
+When biting into red velvet cake, you’ll first taste the sweetness of vanilla, the tang of buttermilk and cheese frosting, plus base notes of flowery cocoa.
 However, this is a rich buttery cake that melts in the mouth.
 Red velvet cake is a melding of simple, mild flavors which awaken the hidden parts of your palate.

 What Gives Flavor to Red Velvet Cake?